ronituohino/doodle-design/README.md

 - Make sure you have node.js installed
   - You can test this by opening a terminal and running `node -v`
   - This should print the node.js version, otherwise find out how to install node.js on your operating system
-- Make sure you have Docker installed
+- Make sure you have Docker installed **and running**
   - You can test this by opening a terminal and running `docker -v`
   - This should print the Docker version, otherwise find out how to install Docker on your operating system
+  - Note: when starting the development environment for the first time, the mongo container might not launch fast enough and the backend application will throw a timeout exception (1 minute).
+Just Ctrl+C and then start the development environment again.
 - Open the project root directory with a terminal and run `npm run ins`
   - This should run `npm install` on all of the projects applications
   - However, if you encounter problems with `npm run ins`, you can install dependencies manually: